-Joining the Library One participant pointed
+Joining the Library

 One participant pointed out the potential issue of requiring an email address to join the library as a number of users would not have access to a computer or smartphone.
 The suggestion of a mobile phone number option was raised given the increase in mobile phone usage in Ireland.